Mordecai Brown: Early life

 According to his biography, he had two separate injuries to his right hand.
 The first and more famous trauma came when he was feeding material into the farm's feed chopper.
 He slipped and his hand was mangled by the knives, severing much of his index finger and damaging the others.
 A doctor repaired the rest of his hand as best he could.
-While it was still healing, the injury was further aggravated by a fall he took, which broke several finger bones.
+While it was still healing, the injury was aggravated by a fall he took, which broke several finger bones.
 They were not reset properly, especially the middle finger (see photo).

 He learned to pitch, as many children did, by aiming rocks at knot-holes on the barn wall and other wooden surfaces.
 Over time, with constant practice, he developed great control.
 As a "bonus", the manner in which he had to grip the ball (see photo) resulted in an unusual amount of spin.
 This allowed him to throw an effective curve ball (or knuckle curve), and a deceptive fast ball and change-up.
 The extra topspin made it difficult for batters to connect solidly.
 In short, he "threw ground balls" and was exceptionally effective.